ktsakas/rally-data-pull/NOEL.md

 `Do you use Docker containers (maybe Vagrant)?`
-`How do you use different log levels (escpecially the lower ones)?` `How do you calculate the money spent on a project (is it based on man hours)?`
+`How do you use different log levels (escpecially the lower ones)?` `How do you calculate the money spent on a project (is it based on man hours)?` `When do you commit, is it only when the programs works or compiles?`